banter240/hdg_bavaria_homeassistant/README.md

   - **Robust Startup**: Critical fixes ensure Home Assistant starts reliably without timeouts, even with background API tasks.
   - **Accurate Device Information**: `config_url` and other device details are now consistently determined, eliminating previous warnings.
   - **Smart Recovery**: When the boiler goes offline, the integration enters a low-power fallback mode.
 It will then periodically ping the device and, upon successful response, immediately trigger a full refresh to bring the system back online faster.
+    - **Selective Polling**: To minimize the load on your boiler's controller, the integration dynamically determines which nodes to poll based on the entities you have *enabled* in Home Assistant.
+Disabled entities are automatically excluded from the polling payload, even during the initial setup refresh.
   - **Dynamic Polling Group Management**: Data is fetched in distinct groups (e.g., Realtime, Status, Config/Counters) with individually configurable scan intervals via the integration options.
 These groups are dynamically built based on entity definitions, making the integration more flexible and extensible.
-- **Intelligent Data Parsing**: Handles various data formats, including locale-specific numbers, enumerations, and datetimes, with specific logic for HDG API quirks.
+  - **Intelligent Data Parsing**:
+   Handles various data formats, including locale-specific numbers, enumerations, and datetimes, with specific logic for HDG API quirks.
 - **API Connection Management**: Includes ICMP ping pre-checks and API response validation to ensure reliable communication and detect boiler online/offline status.
 - **Custom Services**: Provides `set_node_value` to directly set values for specific HDG nodes and `get_node_value` to retrieve raw values from the integration's data cache.
 - **Dynamic Entity Creation**: Entities are created based on a comprehensive `SENSOR_DEFINITIONS` map in `definitions.py`, which also dictates their polling group assignment.
 This ensures that only relevant entities for your boiler model are exposed.